 Right now VeryHelpful is operating as a collective.
 There is no company here to pay us for pageviews.
 There is also no site advertising.
 So there is no revenue to share yet.

-However, you can take matters into your own hands by signing up for an Amazon Associates account and using it to monetize links in your reviews.
+However, you can take matters into your own hands by and using it to monetize links in your reviews.
 Here’s some info about how this works.